sr99622/libonvif/README.md

 libonvif may be installed with pre-built binaries using anaconda, or may be compiled from source.

-An example program is included with libonvif that will discover compatible cameras on the local network and query each of them for their RSTP connection uri information.
+An example program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used to query each of them for device configuration such as RSTP connection uri information or video settings.

 Additionally, there is a comprehensive GUI sample program that includes the discovery functionality as well controls for adjusting camera parameters and PTZ operations.
 The GUI sample is written in Qt and can be compiled with either cmake or qmake using Qt Creator.
+Note that the GUI program uses ffplay to display camera output.

 Quick Install With Anaconda
 ---------------------------